jondlm/docspot/README.md

   --form buildId=1.0.0
 ```

-This will upload the tarball, create or add to a project called "my-docs",
+This will upload the tarball, create or add a project called "my-docs", and
-and create or overwrite the build "1.0.0".
-Once you get a 200 back, you're all
+create or overwrite the build "1.0.0".
+Once you get a 200 back, you're all set
-set to view them at http://localhost:8888/projects/my-docs/1.0.0
+to view them at http://localhost:8888/projects/my-docs/1.0.0

 ## Contributing

+First of all, thank you for contributing.
+It’s appreciated.

+1. Clone the repo and install dependencies with `npm install`.
+2. Make a GitHub issue before doing significant amount of work.
+3. Run `npm test` to lint and test.
+Don’t commit before fixing all errors and warnings.
+4. Reference the issue’s number in your commit.
+E.g.: “Did this #12”
+5. Make a pull request.

+You can use these commands to run the server in dev mode:

 ```bash
 npm install